Before You Begin

 - Click Save to add your courses.

 Academic Status Definitions

-- Freshman-Senior: Applies to all college-level courses taken prior to your first bachelor's degree.
+- Freshman-Senior: Applies to all college- or university-level courses taken prior to your first bachelor's degree.
 In general, four-year students should list one year per designation and five-year students should list their last two years as senior.
 Non-traditional students should label their terms as evenly as possible in chronological order.

 - Post-Baccalaureate: Applies to undergraduate level courses taken after your first bachelor's degree is earned.
 If you earned a second bachelor's degree, that is considered post-baccalaureate.

 - Graduate: Applies to master's degree- and doctorate degree-level work only, regardless of whether the degree was earned.
 Work such as that taken in pursuit of a Ph.D, MD, PharmD, JD, JurisD, LL.D, DC., etc. are considered doctorate degree-level.